Deerness Bridge replacement

-Scheduled inspections identified concerns with the condition of the bridge.
-A detailed structural review of the bridge found a significant weakness that could no longer withstand the weight of regular traffic and the decision was made to close the bridge to all traffic and pedestrians on 13 April 2016 in the interest of public safety.
+A detailed structural review of the bridge found a significant weakness that could no longer withstand the weight of regular traffic and on 13 April 2016 a decision was made to close the bridge to all traffic and pedestrians in the interest of public safety.

-A review was commissioned to investigate whether the bridge could be re-opened to limited traffic.
-As a result of the review a temporary bailey bridge was put in place to allow the crossing to re-open.
+Following a review of whether the bridge could be re-opened to limited traffic, a temporary bailey bridge was put in place in May 2016 to allow the crossing to re-open.